hiepdang/Sage/README.md

 Daniel R. Grayson, Michael E. Stillman, Stein A. Str\o mme, David Eisenbud and Charley Crissman.

-Our package is Schubert3 which developed on Sage and written by Python programming language.
+Our package is Schubert3 which developed on Sage and written in the Python programming language.
 This package provides the key functionality necessary for computations in intersection theory and enumerative geometry.
 It deals with abstract varieties, vector bundles on abstract varieties, morphisms between